nathan-king/recoil-todo-app/README.md

 - View the tasks sorted by priority and name
 - View the number of total and completed tasks

+## Goal

+To practice using Recoil for global state management

 ## Deployed

 Deployed on [Vercel](https://recoil-todo-app.vercel.app/)